 Изберете регион от картата, за да видите детайли.

-GDP per capita in Blagoevgrad district continued to grow relatively fast in 2021 and reached 12,600 BGN.
-At the same time, the growth rates of salaries and pensions are close to the national averages.
-The gross annual salary of persons employed in labor or service contract in the district is 12,200 BGN, against 18,700 BGN in the country, and the average pension is 490 BGN, versus 537 BGN nationally.
-The relative share of the population living below the national poverty line has been rising, reaching 22.9% and equaling the national average in 2022.
-The Gini coefficient, which measures the extent of income inequality in the district, has continued to decline for the third consecutive year and in 2022 it stood at 32.1%, compared to 38.4% nationally.
+GDP per capita in Blagoevgrad district has continued to increase, albeit at a slightly lower rate than the national average, and in 2021 it reached 16,000 BGN.
+At the same time, the growth rates of salaries and pensions are almost identical with the average ones in the country, though they too remain relatively low.
+The gross annual salary of persons employed under labor contract in the district is 13,800 BGN, against 21,200 BGN nationally, and in 2022 it was the lowest in the whole country.
+The average pension in 2023 was 711 BGN, versus 784 BGN nationally.
+The relative share of the population living below the national poverty line has fallen slightly, reaching 21.6% and in 2023 it surpassed the national average.
+The Gini coefficient, which measures the extent of income inequality in the district, has continued to decline and in 2023 it stood at 27.6%, compared to 37.2% nationally.

 |